wavey-ai/mel-spec/README.md

 as 8-bit images and not lose useful information - not lose any *actual* information about the sound wave at all.

-Heisenberg's Uncertainty Principal puts a limit on how much resolution a spectrogram can have - the more we zoom in on a wave, the more blurry it becomes.
+Heisenberg's Uncertainty Principle puts a limit on how much resolution a spectrogram can have - the more we zoom in on a wave, the more blurry it becomes.